- Having fun in my community

 Many people aren’t aware of all the exciting and entertaining experiences downtown Mesa has to offer, plus there’s opportunities to add more great things to do.
-In that spirit, using the data sets provided as well as any others you have access to, we challenge your team to tell us how we can have more fun in downtown Mesa.
+In that spirit, using the data sets provided as well as any others you have access to, we challenge your team to tell us how many people are coming downtown, what do they do and how we can have more fun in downtown Mesa.

 https://data.mesaaz.gov/Recreation-Culture/Paying-Skaters-Ice-Rink-at-City-Plaza/gd7v-yqei - Aggregated daily counts for 2015 - 2017.

 https://data.mesaaz.gov/Recreation-Culture/Ticket-Sales-Ice-Rink-at-City-Plaza/bca4-y9b7 - Individual ticket sales by time, day, type for 2017 and 2018 Merry Main Street seasons only.

 https://data.mesaaz.gov/Zoning-Property/DowntownMesa/vsp3-2eiw/data - Map of "Downtown Mesa"

 https://data.mesaaz.gov/Financials/Downtown-Tax-Revenue-by-Report-Month/258t-7i6w - Downtown Tax Revenues by Consumer Activity Period